Amoralpa11/SBI-project/README.md

 * Allows the user to pass the stoichiometry so as to specify the components of the macro-complex.
 * Allows the user to pass a number of subunits he wants the model to have in case the macro-complex is theoretically infinite.

+### Complex breaker

+Getting interactions from a macro-complex.

+#### Input

+A complex PDB file from which we want to obtain the pairwise interactions that comprise it.

+#### Specifications

+The algorithm will classify two chains as having an interaction if they have alpha C at less than 8 angstrom.
+The program also classifies these interactions as unique or redundant and gives the user the option to obtain all the interactions or one of each type, eliminating redundancy.

+#### Output

+The user will get a new directory named XXXX_all_interactions containing the PDB files of the pairwise interactions.

 ## Tutorial

 In the following section there is a little tutorial in order to make the program of easy use and for the user to get a grasp of all the functionalities available .

 ### Command line arguments:

 * -i --input: Input a directory containing only the pdb files with the interactions the user wants to process or a macro-complex pdb file if the break option is set.
 * -v --verbose: Increase output verbosity, by default is is set to False.
 * -k --subunit_limit: Subunit threshold if the protein can theoretically be limitless, by default it is set to False.